X-ray of ENT organs in Russia. What does a nasal x-ray show? X-ray of the paranasal sinuses where

 X-ray procedure

-• the use of local anesthesia;
+• application local anesthesia;

 • puncture of the sinus wall;

-• taking successive shots in several projections.
+• taking sequential photographs in several projections.

-Digital x-ray
+Digital X-ray

 Content

-What is an x-ray of the paranasal sinuses
+What is radiography of the paranasal sinuses?

-Indications for the appointment of the study
+Indications for the purpose of the study

 1. Regular nosebleeds that appear for no apparent reason.

-4. Another prerequisite for x-rays of the sinuses is the suspicion of the presence of polyps, adenoids, cysts, tumors, foreign objects.
+4. Another prerequisite for x-rays of the sinuses is the suspicion of the presence of polyps, adenoids, cysts, tumors, and foreign objects.

 Contraindications to the procedure

-Many are interested in how often it is allowed to undergo an x-ray of the paranasal sinuses.
-After any examination performed with the help of gamma rays, the patient's outpatient card is supplemented with a record of the value of radiation exposure.
-If it turns out that these examinations were carried out too often, the doctor may prohibit a second procedure.
-There is a caveat: nasal radiography has a very low dosage of radiation, so this event is performed as many times as necessary to make a diagnosis.
+Many people are interested in how often it is allowed to take x-rays of the paranasal sinuses.
+After any examination performed using gamma rays, outpatient card the patient is supplemented with a record of the radiation exposure value.
+If it turns out that these examinations were carried out too often, the doctor may prohibit a repeat procedure.
+There is a caveat: X-ray of the nose has a very low radiation dose, so this activity is performed as many times as necessary to make a diagnosis.

-How is the diagnosis carried out
+How is diagnostics carried out?

-When the pathology is detected in the sinus of the upper jaw, then they make a diagnosis of sinusitis, other areas - ethmoiditis, frontal sinusitis, sphenoiditis.
-If pathology is detected in time, then there is a chance to avoid the development of serious complications (up to inflammation of the meninges).
-All modifications that the radiograph shows, the doctor makes a medical report, with which the patient is referred to the necessary specialist.
+When pathology is detected in the sinus upper jaw, then they diagnose sinusitis, other areas - ethmoiditis, frontal sinusitis, sphenoiditis.
+If pathology is detected in time, there is a chance to avoid development serious complications(up to inflammation meninges).
+The doctor makes all changes that the x-ray shows medical report, with which the patient is referred to the necessary specialist.

 1. X-ray of the paranasal sinuses (one projection) – from 1300 rubles.

-2. X-ray of the nasal sinuses (2 projections) - from 1700 rubles.
+2. X-ray of the nasal sinuses (2 projections) – from 1,700 rubles.

 Questions and answers: